5

 Call or text 988 for immediate support.

-You can find professional mental health support in your ZIP code by searching the state's behavioral health resource database, powered by Maryland Information Network
+You can also find professional mental health support nearby by searching the 988 behavioral health resource database, powered by Maryland Information Network.

 Youth may find support in a general behavioral health or suicide prevention program or through a teen-focused program like MDYoungMinds or Taking Flight.